On this page

 Learn how to capitalize the first character of a string in JavaScript correctly, handling Unicode characters.

-How strings are represented in JavaScript?
+How are strings represented in JavaScript?

 In JavaScript, strings are represented as sequences of UTF-16 code units.
 UTF-16 is a character encoding capable of encoding all 1,112,064 valid code points in Unicode using one or two 16-bit code units.
 The first 65,536 code points, known as the Basic Multilingual Plane (BMP), can be represented by a single 16-bit code unit.
 Characters outside the BMP, known as astral characters, must be represented using two 16-bit code units, a high-surrogate code unit and a low-surrogate code unit.
 This pair of code units is known as a surrogate pair.